ncatlab/nlab-content/pages/9/0/7/5/5709/content.md

 A standard textbook adopting this perspective is

-* [[Steven Weinberg]] _The Quantum Theory of Fields_ (Cambridge University Press,Cambridge,1995).
+* [[Steven Weinberg]], _The Quantum Theory of Fields_ (Cambridge University Press,Cambridge,1995).

-whose author describes his goal as: "This is intended to be a book on quantum field theory for the era of effective field theory."
+whose author describes his goal as:

+> This is intended to be a book on quantum field theory for the era of effective field theory.

 Another book which takes the effective-field-theory approach to QFT is

 * Anthony Zee, _Quantum Field Theory in a Nutshell_ (Princeton University Press, second edition, 2010).